Iona-Iobidze/i3wm_configurations/README.md

 ![status_bar](https://github.com/Iona-Iobidze/i3wm_configurations/assets/73552612/d29966a0-22a1-4e6b-95e7-1e1c53c451e2)

 For the status bar, I use [Bumblebee-Status](https://github.com/tobi-wan-kenobi/bumblebee-status), a modular, theme-able status line generator for the i3 window manager.
-I have adjusted the modules to suit my needs and have also created a personalized theme.
-Both the adjusted modules and the theme are included in this repository.
+I have customized the modules and created a personalized theme.
+However, the modules and themes that are in this repository are the ones I use.
+To fully utilize the status bar, you need to install Bumblebee-Status from its [original source](https://github.com/tobi-wan-kenobi/bumblebee-status).

+You can install Bumblebee-Status using pip, or clone it from the git repository.
+Here are the installation instructions:

+**Using pip:**
+pip install --user bumblebee-status

+**Using git:**
+git clone git://github.com/tobi-wan-kenobi/bumblebee-status cd bumblebee-status makepkg -sicr

+After installing Bumblebee-Status, you can use the personalized theme provided in this repository by following the instructions provided in the Bumblebee-Status documentation.

 ## Configuration